Do you wish to trick your Petunias into producing more vibrant blooms instead of seeds?

-Deadheading Petunias in pots or gardens is not different as you need to remove spent flowers and trailing Petunias stems in both conditions.
+Deadheading Petunias in pots or gardens is not different, as you need to remove spent flowers and trailing Petunia stems in both conditions.

 You can follow the following steps while performing deadheading with sharp tools without disturbing the entire plant.